Want to include your business in our

 - provide you with on the job experience around elements of the exam material which will help you work towards your IFoA qualification.

-In addition to developing your skills through work experience, you should look for opportunities for self development through the pursuit of a hobby, by joining a club or society, or by volunteering.
-Employers will be looking for business skills, such as communication, leadership and teamwork, as much as for academic qualifications and technical skills.
+Whilst you're looking for a graduate position, you should think about the opportunities available for self development through the pursuit of a hobby, by joining a club or society, or by volunteering.
+Employers will be looking for soft skills, such as communication skills, leadership and teamwork, as much as for academic qualifications and technical skills, and these will all be taken into account when you start to apply for traineeships.

 Institute and Faculty of Actuaries, 7th Floor Holborn Gate, 326-330 High Holborn, London WC1V 7PP